rudijs/meanr-full-stack/docs/installation.md

     thor devops:rebuild

-After the virtual machine has rebooted, the up to date server is not ready to be bootstrapped with the dev ops software - Chef Solo.
+After the virtual machine has rebooted, the up to date server is not ready to be bootstrapped with the DevOps software - Chef Solo.

 This will download and install Chef with the Chef omnibus installer into the virtual machine:

     thor devops:bootstrap

-Now that we have a running, up to date server that has the dev ops software (chef solo) installed we are ready to install our databases.
+Now that we have a running, up to date server that has the DevOps software (Chef Solo) installed we are ready to install our databases.

 Before we do that update two things in the Chef Ruby code: